 In fact, you should never provide any statement—let alone a recorded statement—to any insurance company, without first talking to a car accident lawyer.
 Doing so could potentially compromise your insurance claim and your legal right to seek fair financial compensation for your injuries and damages.

 Before you provide any statement that could harm you or your legal right to pursue a settlement, consult a Fort Lauderdale accident attorney from our team.
 Your car accident lawyer can intervene with the insurance company and manage all communication.
+Contact our car accident lawyer in Miami today for free consultation.
 This ensures that you do not accidentally say something that jeopardizes your right to compensation.

 Complete a Free Case Evaluation form now